dcchambers/dcchambers.github.io/_posts/2024-10-01-personal-software-stack-fall-2024.md

 It's interesting to look at how one's software usage changes over time.
 Some people use the same tools for years or even decades.
 Some people change productivity tools every six months.
-While I do have a [uses](../_pages/uses.md) page that lists the tools I use to accomplish work and have fun on the computer I figured it would be nice to take a snapshot of the software tools I am using at a particular point in time.
+While I do have a [/uses]({% link _pages/uses.md %}) page that lists the tools I use to accomplish work and have fun on the computer I figured it would be nice to take a snapshot of the software tools I am using at a particular point in time.

 Note that these are tools I use for my own personal projects and productivity, not ones that I use exclusively for my day job (eg Jira).